Arts Intern College program

 Intern compensation based on the MIT Living Wage Calculator.

-Interns in NYC will receive a final stipend of $600.
+Interns will receive a separate final stipend

 The final stipend is contingent upon completing all educational requirements, including attending every Professional Development Day and submitting evaluation surveys.